Rouen A Table 3 Walid Medja Rouen Tourism 108

 An event to celebrate fine dining

-A must-attend event for food lovers and connoisseurs, ‘Rouen à Table!’ proudly celebrates Rouen’s gastronomic identity as the only French city designated a UNESCO Creative City of Gastronomy.
+A must-attend event for food lovers and connoisseurs, ‘Rouen à Table!’ proudly celebrates Rouen’s gastronomic identity, as the only French city designated a UNESCO Creative City of Gastronomy.
 This exceptional event complements the Fête du Ventre, infusing it with a touch of creativity and authenticity through unique culinary experiences spread throughout the city.

 Renowned chefs, passionate artisans, local producers and young talents in training come together to showcase the flavours of the Normandy region in iconic venues.
 More than just a festival, Rouen à Table! is an ode to sharing, passing on traditions and culinary innovation.